-Having to make decisions about redundancies in the workplace can be challenging for employers - as can business transfers and outsourcing arrangements which trigger complex issues under the Transfer of Undertaking (Protection of Employment) Regulations 2006 (TUPE).
+Having to make decisions about redundancies can be challenging for charities, as can business transfers and outsourcing arrangements which trigger complex issues under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).
 Our employment lawyers provide specialist support to guide charities through complex legal processes, such as TUPE.

 Added to this is the challenge of managing equality and diversity, which spans the whole of the employment relationship.
-If not tackled early, dealing with discrimination in the workplace can lead to expensive and time consuming disputes that may also be damaging to staff morale and cause reputational damage to the charity.
+If not tackled early, dealing with discrimination in charities can lead to expensive and time consuming disputes that may also be damaging to staff morale and cause reputational damage to the charity.

-Formalising arrangements with volunteers can also be tricky as charities will want certainty as to a volunteer's commitment but will not want to formalise legal relations in a way that creates worker or employee status issues and that may inadvertently confer statutory rights such as an entitlement to the national minimum wage or statutory holiday pay.
+Formalising arrangements with charity volunteers can also be challenging.
+Charities need certainty on a volunteer's commitment, but will not want to formalise legal relations in a way that creates worker or employee status issues or inadvertently confers statutory rights, such as entitlement to the national minimum wage or statutory holiday pay.